Dark-Gran/Farstar-2/README.md

 Use [WinRAR](https://www.google.com/search?q=winrar) or similar to extract game files.
 Launch with exe (no installation required).
 *Use F1 in game to show Help/Instructions.*

+[Visit itch.io page](https://darkgran.itch.io/farstar2-alpha) if you want to donate to my work.

 [_(jump to screenshots)_](#screenshots)